lowRISC/opentitan/sw/device/lib/dif/README.md

     is for an optional out-parameter.
 Arguments typed `mmio_region_t` are not pointers, and cannot meaningfully be checked for non-nullness.
   * DIFs must ensure, if they only accept a subset of an enum, that the argument is within that subset.
-However, DIFs should assume, for checking preconditions, that any enum argument is one of the enum constants.
+However, DIFs may assume, for checking preconditions, that any enum argument is one of the enum constants.
   * DIFs must not have side-effects before any guard statements.

     Side-effects include (but are not limited to) writing to memory, including